jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts2.md

 #### v.23
 >This man was handed over to you by God's set purpose and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.

+#### v.27
+>because you will not abandon me to the grave, nor will you let your Holy One see decay.

+#### v.31
+>Seeing what was ahead, he spoke of the resurrection of the Christ, that he was not abandoned to the grave, nor did his body see decay.

 #### v.36
 >"Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Christ."